Meditation

 4. Awareness of thoughts.

 See what thoughts are moving within you right now.
-See them from a distance and do not let them engage your mind in further thoughts and associations.
+See them from a distance and do not let them engage your mind with further thoughts and associations.
 You will risk getting into associations that arouse emotions which in turn give birth to more thoughts and feelings.
 Your inner stillness is then definitely lost.
 See your thoughts moving within you as if they were different boats far out on a sea.
 Boats that you only notice but do not really have to deal with.
 See them and let your inner gaze then move to other thoughts and see them with the same uninterested objectivity.
 Do not try to suppress any thoughts or feelings.
 You risk to focus on them and make them more clear and demanding.

 5. Existential (spiritual) awareness.

 In a deep state of meditation a very clear feeling of security, peace and quiet inner joy can arise.
 In addition there can be an experience of being an integral part of a much larger whole and that this whole is basically good.
 This type of experience has been well known for thousands of years and involves a kind of insight into existence without forms or boundaries.
-A sense of existence that is experienced as a living, peaceful and secure reality, much more than what our everyday moving and changing emotional moods can give us.
-This mental condition has always been considered as a spiritual experience and has been of great importance for the practice of religion and belief.
-But even those who do not feel drawn to conventional concepts of religion and religious belief are usually strongly affected by such an experience.
+A sense of existence that is experienced as a living, peaceful and secure reality, much more than what our everyday moving and changing moods can give us.
+This type of mental condition has always been considered as a spiritual experience and has been of great importance for the practice of religion and belief.
+But even those who do not feel drawn to conventional concepts of religion and religious belief may often become strongly affected by such an experience.
 It gives an inner conviction that we exist in a larger context than our sense organs can show us and that this context is good.

-• consciously achieving inner peace for a short while.
-In modern Western tradition, one usually meditates for about twenty minutes.
+In modern Western tradition one usually meditates for about twenty minutes.
 In spiritual and religious contexts meditation can sometimes be practiced for several hours.